russsiq/domain-driven-hexagon/README.md

 Enforcing self-validation will inform immediately when data is corrupted.
 Not validating domain objects allows them to be in an incorrect state, this leads to problems.

 > Without domain primitives, the remaining code needs to take care of validation, formatting, comparing, and lots of other details.
 Entities represent long-lived objects with a distinguished identity, such as articles in a news feed, rooms in a hotel, and shopping carts in online sales.
-The functionality in a system often centers around changing the state of these objects: hotel rooms are booked, shopping cart contents are
+The functionality in a system often centers around changing the state of these objects: hotel rooms are booked, shopping cart contents are paid for, and so on.
-> paid for, and so on.
-Sooner or later the flow of control will be guided to some code representing these entities.
+> Sooner or later the flow of control will be guided to some code representing these entities.
 And if all the data is transmitted as generic types such as int or String , responsibilities fall on the entity code to validate, compare, and format the data, among other tasks.
-The entity code will be burdened with a lot of
-> tasks, rather than focusing on the central business flow-of-state changes that it models.
+> The entity code will be burdened with a lot of tasks, rather than focusing on the central business flow-of-state changes that it models.
 Using domain primitives can counteract the tendency for entities to grow overly complex.

 Quote from: [Secure by design: Chapter 5.3 Standing on the shoulders of domain primitives](https://livebook.manning.com/book/secure-by-design/chapter-5/96)

-**Note**: Though _primitive obsession_ is a code smell, some people consider making a class/object for every primitive may be an overengineering.
+**Примечание**: Though _primitive obsession_ is a code smell, some people consider making a class/object for every primitive may be an overengineering.
 For less complex and smaller projects it definitely may be.
 For bigger projects, there are people who advocate for and against this approach.
 If creating a class for every primitive is not preferred, create classes just for those primitives that have specific rules or behavior, or just validate only outside of domain using some validation framework.
 Here are some thoughts on this topic: [From Primitive Obsession to Domain Modelling - Over-engineering?](https://blog.ploeh.dk/2015/01/19/from-primitive-obsession-to-domain-modelling/#7172fd9ca69c467e8123a20f43ea76c2).

-**Recommended to read**:
+**Рекомендуем прочитать**:

 - [Making illegal states unrepresentable](https://v5.chriskrycho.com/journal/making-illegal-states-unrepresentable-in-ts/)
 - [Domain Primitives: what they are and how you can use them to make more secure software](https://freecontent.manning.com/domain-primitives-what-they-are-and-how-you-can-use-them-to-make-more-secure-software/)